 In 2012, Shamiel hit the football field in full force.
 He started every game for the Cowboys, recording 72 tackles, 6 passes defended, 3 interceptions, and 1 forced fumble.
 As a senior, his pace continued, and the Cowboys placed 2nd in the Big 12 Conference.

 After graduation in 2014, Shamiel entered the NFL as an undrafted free agent, signing with the New England Patriots.
 After separating his shoulder during the 2015 NFL pre-season with the Miami Dolphins, he was released on an injury settlement.
 He then found out his mother’s cancer had returned.
 It was this release, this moment filled with uncertainty, that just so happened to be God’s perfect timing.
 If Shamiel had not injured his shoulder, he would have still been in Miami.
 Instead, he got to spend every day and night in the hospital with his mother until she was able to get a second surgery.

 Soon after this, Shamiel returned to Miami, Florida.
 For the first time in his life, his mother was able to watch her son play in an NFL game.
 After the season ended, Shamiel found himself in the same situation as before.
 He was again able to be with his mother, this time being her last days.
 Shamiel finished his football career with the Buffalo Bills.

-Currently, Shamiel is pouring into the next generation through professional speaking and mentoring.
+Currently, Shamiel is impacting lives through professional speaking and mentoring.
 He loves reading books and soaking up time at the bowling alley.